-Rutabaga are very nutritious and safe to eat, including in children pregnant women.
+Rutabaga are very nutritious and safe to eat, including in children and pregnant women.

-Like in other Brassica family vegetables, rutabaga contains very small amount oxalic acid (0.03 g per 100 g), a naturally-occurring substance found in some vegetables belonging to Brassica family, which may crystallize as oxalate stones in the kidneys and urinary tract in some people.
+Like in other Brassica family vegetables, rutabaga contains a very small amount oxalic acid (0.03 g per 100 g), a naturally occurring substance found in some vegetables belonging to the Brassica family, which may crystallize as oxalate stones in the kidneys and urinary tract in some people.
 Adequate intake of water is advised to maintain normal urine output in these individuals to minimize the stone risk.